Couple leaves a legacy with gift to College of Health Sciences

 Leonard Bush said Oliver was instrumental in opening doors for him and paving a path toward a degree.
 The duo pored over Leonard’s existing credits and professional experience, ultimately agreeing that Leonard could earn a bachelor’s degree from the university if he were able to commit to completing two semesters’ worth of credits.

 “Dean Oliver did everything he could to help a kid with a dream complete his education,” Leonard Bush said.
-“He embraced what education is all about — if someone wants to better themself and make the world a better place, then you should do what you can to help them along the way.”
+“He embraced what education is all about: If someone wants to better themself and make the world a better place, then you should do what you can to help them along the way.”

 Paying it forward